-What Does it Take to Be a Coating, Painting, and Spraying Machine Setter, Operator, or Tender?
+What You Need to Know About Coating, Painting, and Spraying Machine Setter, Operator, or Tender

 Coating, Painting, and Spraying Machine Operator Example Set up, operate, or tend machines to coat or paint any of a wide variety of products, including glassware, cloth, ceramics, metal, plastic, paper, or wood, with lacquer, silver, copper, rubber, varnish, glaze, enamel, oil, or rust-proofing materials.

-Life As a Coating, Painting, and Spraying Machine Operator
+A Day in the Life of a Coating, Painting, and Spraying Machine Operator

 - Prepare and apply stencils, computer-generated decals, or other decorative items to finished products.